 - Be prepared: bring a small rake/poop scooper so you could sift through sand and a bag for your treasures.

-- Beaches near industrial areas (or those that used to be near factories, plants, and similar businesses) can have sea glass present.
+- Beaches near industrial areas (or those that used to be near factories, plants, and similar businesses) may have sea glass present.
 If you’re near one, there’s nothing bad about checking them out (as long as they’re not private property).

-- And lastly, if the sea glass you find still have sharp edges, this means they’re still “young” and need years more to mature.
+- And lastly, if the sea glass you find still has sharp edges, this means they’re still “young” and need years more to mature.
 Bring them back to the shore for others to find in the future.

-Is it illegal to remove sea glass?
+Sea Glass Collecting Laws: Is it illegal to remove sea glass?